Learning for All Ages

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.

 - Spiritual growth – connecting to the sacred within, among, and beyond us.

-Our Adult Enrichment and Religious Education programs include worship opportunities, social justice activities, service trips, fellowship, and fun.
+Our Adult Enrichment and Faith Formation programs include worship opportunities, social justice activities, service trips, fellowship, and fun.
 Our minister, parents, volunteers from the congregation, and guest instructors teach our classes.
 By teaching, we deepen our own faith.

 Learning for Children

-We offer Religious Education programs for children and youth on Sunday morning.
+We offer Faith Formation programs for children and youth on Sunday morning.

 We also offer fun activities for children and youth during the week.

 Children’s Faith Formation programs are typically offered on Sunday mornings, and high school youth and adult programs are usually offered on afternoons or evenings.